wildmountainfarms/solarthing/other/docs/quickstart_mate.md

 # Quick Start With Outback MATE
 If you haven't already, [click here](quickstart.md) to view how to clone this repo and install the service.

+Connecting a RS232 DB9 to USB cable is very simple.
+Note that the Mate will draw some power from this cable, so I recommend a powered USB hub.

 Once everything is installed, you're ready to edit the configs.
 You will cd to the `program/mate` directory.
 ```
 cd /opt/solarthing/program/mate